AlexandreGagnon-Lalonde/m6-3-dbs--firebase/__exercises/exercise-2.md

 Users can now sign in with Google!

 Google provides us with information on a user once they sign in.
-In order, ot access it we need to receive it as props.
+In order, to access it we need to receive it as props.
 Let's do that and then console.log it.
 We'll do this inside of a `useEffect` because chances are that we'll have to wait for that data to be available.

 6. Add `user` and console the contents.